matter-labs/era-bellman-cuda/README.md

 bellman-cuda is a library implementing GPU-accelerated cryptographic functionality for the zkSync prover.

 ### Building the library
-The library can be build by executing these steps:
+The library can be built by executing these steps:

 #### Initialize git submodules
 `git submodule update --init --recursive`